xNul/palworld-host-save-fix/README.md

 2. In the `PalServer\Pal\Saved\Config\WindowsorLinuxServer\GameUserSettings.ini` file of the new server, change the `DedicatedServerName` to match your save folder's name.
 For example, if your save folder's name is `2E85FD38BAA792EB1D4C09386F3A3CDA`, the `DedicatedServerName` changes to `DedicatedServerName=2E85FD38BAA792EB1D4C09386F3A3CDA`.
 3. Start the new server and have every player create a new character.
 When a player creates a new character, a new `.sav` file will appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
 The name of that new `.sav` file is the player's new GUID.
 Make sure to keep track of all old GUIDs, new GUIDs, and which player they belong to.
 4. Shut the server down and then copy the entire save folder from the new server at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save folder with all the new characters!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
-5. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
-If the path does not have `uesave.exe` at the end, it's wrong.
-6. **Make a backup of your save folder!** This is an experimental script and has known bugs so always keep a backup copy of your save folder.
+5. **Make a backup of your save folder!** This is an experimental script and has known bugs so always keep a backup copy of your save folder.
-7. For each player's corresponding new GUID and old GUID pair, run the script using the command in the [Usage section](#usage) and make sure to set `<guild_fix>` to `True`.
+6. For each player's corresponding new GUID and old GUID pair, run the script using the command in the [Usage section](#usage) and make sure to set `<guild_fix>` to `True`.
-8. Copy the save folder from the temporary folder back to the dedicated server.
+7. Copy the save folder from the temporary folder back to the dedicated server.
 Move the save folder you had in the dedicated server somewhere else or rename it to something different.
-9. Start the server back up and have each player join the server with their fixed character.
+8. Start the server back up and have each player join the server with their fixed character.
-10. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the [\[Pal bug\] workaround](#pal-bug) to fix them.
+9. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows dedicated server save to co-op